 Yes, we just added it as we wanted an alternative to the non-vegan options which had chicken in them.
 Either leave out or add some beans instead.

 You could blend up some silken tofu and use that to make the sauce creamy instead.
-That would still be delicious!
+That would still be delicious, or use some oat cream instead.

 Yes, just use gluten-free pasta.
 Also, make sure if you're using a vegan chicken that it's gluten-free.